German-style brats with sauerkraut, an easy hearty dish, traditional comfort food as its best. Just two main ingredients, but so much going on!

 Or stuff into buns and serve with mustard.

-Leftovers keep in the fridge for 2-3 days.
-You can reheat the leftovers in the microwave or in a saucepan.
+Refrigerate leftovers for 2-3 days.
+You can reheat them in the microwave or in a saucepan.
 Do it on low heat, stirring the cabbage occasionally and turning the sausages.

 You can also freeze the food for up to 3 months.
 Defrost in the refrigerator or on the counter.
 Reheat thoroughly before serving.